 Modular classrooms and portable classrooms in Texas, provided by Vanguard Modular, can seamlessly alleviate overcrowding in your school’s learning space.
-Areas like Birmingham, Montgomery, Mobile, Dothan, Huntsville, Tuscaloosa, Decatur, Florence, and Columbus continue to see surging population growth resulting from notable development of residential areas.
+Metro areas like Houston, Dallas, Fort Worth, San Antonio, Austin, Galveston, Amarillo, Lubbock, and Laredo continue to see surging population growth resulting from notable development of residential areas.

 Texas’s surge in population is driving the need for more quality classroom space to reduce school overcrowding and comfortably accommodate the influx new students.
 Additional classroom space is often provided by modular classrooms and portable classrooms.